teaminkling/.github/profile/README.md

 ![](https://github.com/teaminkling/.github/blob/main/profile/logo.png?raw=true)

 Inkling Interactive is a small interactive media studio founded in 2018.
-We are proudly headquartered in Melbourne, Australia, with contributors from San Francisco, USA and elsewhere.
+We are proudly headquartered in Melbourne, Australia, with contributors from San Francisco, Seoul, and elsewhere.

-We're adventurous and serious about art and technology; a team with deep-sea spark.
+We're adventurous and serious about art and technology; a team with deep-sea spark!

-## Our Team 🎳
+## Our Works 👩‍🎨

-Everybody on our team is part of the creative process.
-Our producers, technologists, artists, musicians, and writers are part of the same creative process that builds our products.

 Our favourite kind of product is interactive narrative media: games that feature engaging and thought-provoking stories across a variety of themes.

-We enjoy realistic fiction, fantasy, and science fiction the most!
+We also produce other technical and artistic works in support of these efforts, as well as side project experiments released to the public.

 ## Open Source 👩‍💻

-Our rule is that any technology-involved project that can be made open source - especially tools - will always be open-sourced.
-We have followed that process and intend to do so for the foreseeable future.
+Any technology-involved project that can be made open source - especially tools - will always be open-sourced!

 ## Cheers 🙏